gregorwolf/SAP-NPM-API-collection/apis/ux-ui5-tooling/README.md

 ```
 #### [Ignoring Certificate Errors](#ignoring-certificate-errors)
 By default, the `fiori-tools-proxy` will verify the SSL certificates and will throw an error if the validation fails.
-One can set the parameter `ignoreCertError: true` to ignore the certificate errors.
+One can set the parameter `ignoreCertErrors: true` to ignore the certificate errors.
 Setting this parameter to `true` also allows the usage of self-signed certificates.

 ```
 - name: fiori-tools-proxy
   afterMiddleware: compression
   configuration:
-    ignoreCertError: true
+    ignoreCertErrors: true
     backend:
     - path: /sap
       url: https://my.backend.com:1234

 ```

+**Note**: The singular form `ignoreCertError` is also supported for backward compatibility but is deprecated.
+When using the singular form, a deprecation warning will be displayed encouraging migration to `ignoreCertErrors` (plural).
 #### [Providing Credentials](#providing-credentials)
 ### Local Testing
 For local testing the logon credentials to a backend system need to be provided using the secure storage of the operating system.